marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/blazor-web-apps-in-aspnet-core-8.md

 The render mode is then inherited by sub-components.
 You can apply these attributes to the router, and that would make the entire site interactive.
 But by default, a project created from a template has no interactivity at root-level.

 The WebAssembly render mode does require you to set up a separate project that will contain all the bits (components and services) that will be shipped to the browsers.
-So although integrated, it are still technically two apps.
+So although seamlessly integrated, there are still technically two apps: one for server - and another for client.

 ### Auto render mode